How to Stop a Puppy from Crying

 You might also get some extra help from Doggy Dan’s program developed specifically to calm your dog.
 It’s called, “The Dog Calming Code.”

-This program is easy-to-follow and consists of 5 exercises to incorporate into your puppy’s daily routine to show your puppy that they can count on you as the pack leader.
+This program is easy-to-follow and consists of 5 exercises to include into your puppy’s daily routine to show your puppy that they can count on you as the pack leader.
 It’s extremely effective!

 how to stop a puppy from crying